Glenks123/video-meetings-app/README.md

 # videomeetingsapp
-Video communcication app made using SocketIO, PeerJS and WebRTC's
+Video communication app made using SocketIO, PeerJS and WebRTC's

 Download the source code, then unzip it.